Brazil recorded a 2-1 victory over Argentina in the first leg of the Superclassico Das Americas in Goias on Wednesday.

 Juan Manuel Martinez opened the scoring for the away side midway through the first half, but Paulinho restored parity shortly after.
 Neymar then decided the game well into stoppage time as he slotted home a penalty.

-Brazil responded in kind; Paulinho netted the equaliser six minutes later.
-The Argentina defence allowed the Corinthians midfielder too much space after a Neymar free kick, and he headed home from close range to make it 1-1.
+Brazil responded in kind; Paulinho netted the equalizer six minutes later.
+The Argentina defense allowed the Corinthians midfielder too much space after a Neymar free kick, and he headed home from close range to make it 1-1.

 The home side dominated play in the remainder of the game, but the fans had to wait until the dying minutes of the game for Brazil's second goal.

 Leandro Desabato handled the ball inside his own area, leaving the referee no other choice but to award a spot kick.
 Neymar stepped up to take it and made no mistake from 12 yards.

 The second leg will be on Oct.
 3 at the Bicentenario stadium in Resistencia City.

 Follow GOAL.COM USA on